 Entries by Sarah Church

 Now that would be unique… different… and would make a company stand out against their competitors!
 If you review the definition of unique you will find explanations such as: Being the only one of its kind; unlike anything else Unequalled Unparalleled Unmatched Incomparable Based on the definitions above — where companies find themselves with high […]

 Before I start on the subject let me remind you familiar tactics you may have used during your childhood in order to get what you wanted.

+Push V Pull management, which one are you?
 Some managers need to be constantly pushing and driving their team to ensure sales activity is completed and targets met.
 Other managers inspire, positively lead by example and assertively empower their teams so they drive themselves when the manager is absent.
-Do any of these styles ring a bell?
+Do any of these styles ring a […]

 Rejection in sales isn’t new.
 The search for the miracle “get past the gatekeepers, talk to decision makers rather than chat to their answer phone, and not be fobbed off in the first minute of the conversation” wonder drug is still being hunted by millions of recruiters and their managers.

 “Do you come here often?”
 “Can I buy you a drink?”
 “Do you want to dance?”
 “Can I have your number?”
 What answers normally follow these questions?
 Whether you get an air punching YES or a heart dropping NO these are usually the two options offered that follow a closed question.

 Are you measuring a compliant Claire…Or a Rebellious Robert?
 When making the choice to set KPI’s I would advise you are clear on the reason why you are setting them in the first place.
 To help the individual, to give direction or to check up on individuals?
 Compliant Claire can be compared to Lisa Simpson: […]